- Solving single-variable equations

-2. Plug In Answers For Hypothetical Questions
+2. Plug-In Answers For Hypothetical Questions

 If the radius of a circle is tripled, what is the effect on the circle’s circumference?

 The answer choices to a problem like this will generally involve the variables for radius and circumference, but the only numbers present will be coefficients.
-Make it smooth on yourself and plug in easy, simple-to-use numbers to solve the problem.
+Make it easy on yourself and plug in simple-to-use numbers to solve the problem.
 In this example, you might plug in a radius of 1 to start, and then calculate how that changes the circumference.
 Once you have a theory, see if it holds as you plug in another simple value, such as 2.
 Just be certain to try a number other than 1 or 0 to ensure that your theory holds.